marcel-maurer/Scikit_ML/README.md

 I created this repository while learning Machine Learning and Python development.

-Rather than focusing only on the theoretical side of Machine Learning, I wanted to build actual projects and experiment with different approaches.
+Rather than focusing only on the theoretical side of Machine Learning, I wanted to build actual projects, experiment with different approaches, and understand the underlying concepts through practical implementation.

 Throughout the projects I worked with: